 Who must complete the reappointment process?

-The Appointment process is mandatory for all UC Master Gardener volunteers including:
+The reappointment process is mandatory for all UCCE Master Gardeners with the following status and achievement including:

 • Gold Badge